jonathanhogg/flitter/docs/canvas3d.md

 like `:add` or `:lighten`.

 `face_cull=` [ `true` | `false` ]
-: Turn off OpenGL face-culling for this render group if set to `true`, the default is `false`.
-All faces of models will be fed into the shader program in an arbitrary order.
+: Turn off OpenGL face-culling for this render group if set to `false`, the default is `true`.
+Model faces will be fed into the shader program in an arbitrary order.

 `cull_face=` [ `:back` | `:front` ]
-: Assuming face-culling is enabled with the attribute above, this specifies which faces of the models to cull.
+: Assuming face-culling is enabled, this specifies which faces of the models to cull.
 The default is `:back`, but specifying `:front` can be useful for special effects or for use with custom shaders.

 :::{note}
 Setting `cull_face=:front` is similar to, but **not** the same as inverting all